 The best and easiest way to understand what the presentation layer does is to think of encryption – the machine encrypts data before sending it through the network to make sure there aren’t any compatibility or security issues.

 Layer 5: Session

 For any two devices – for example computers, tablets, phones, or servers – to interact with one another, a link or “session” needs to be created between them.
-This happens at the session layer, as after the data has gone through the presentation moment it’s ready to be sent to the receiver.
+This happens at the session layer.
+After data has gone through the presentation moment, it’s ready to be sent to the receiver.

-The session layer also coordinates conversations and exchanges between the two devices at either end, and once the data has been transmitted, the session layer terminates the communication between the devices.
+The session layer also coordinates conversations and exchanges between the two devices at either end.
+Once the data is transmitted, the session layer terminates the communication between the devices.

 Layer 4: Transport

 The transport layer is important in the OSI model, as it’s where the data transfer between end systems actually happens.